wojtekmaj/react-pdf/README.md

 ### Installation

-Add React-PDF to your project by executing `npm install --save react-pdf`.
+Add React-PDF to your project by executing `npm install react-pdf` or `yarn add react-pdf`.

 ### Usage